 An abscess is a cluster of pus that develops from an infection around a tooth.
-When a periodontal abscess becomes noticeable it is vital to see your nearest dentist immediately.
 The infected area may appear red and swollen.
-They can often appear as a small red pocket on the gum.
+An Abscess can often occur as a small red pocket on the gum.
+When a periodontal abscess becomes noticeable, it is vital to see your nearest dentist immediately.

-If you’re beginning to feel gum pain and tenderness in a particular area of your mouth, it is important to visit a dentist close to you as soon as possible.
-Early detection and treatment for any oral issues may help prevent severe tooth or gum problems in the future.
+If you’re beginning to feel gum pain and tenderness in a particular area of your mouth, you must visit a dentist close to you as soon as possible.
+Early detection and treatment for oral issues may help prevent severe tooth or gum problems.

-Early self signs of a gum abscess may include:
+Early self-signs of a gum abscess may include the following:

 - Pain and throbbing in and around the surrounding the area

 - Swelling may travel throughout the face, jawbone, ear and neck area.
-This may cause swollen lymph nodes, which could effect breathing and swallowing
+Abscesses may cause swollen lymph nodes, which affect breathing and swallowing.

 - Sudden sensitivity to hot or cold food and drinks